Study for a prestigious double Masters degree in Women’s and Gender Studies from two leading European women's studies institutions.

 Your choice of specialisation and elective modules will guide your decision in selecting a partner university.
 The institution's current fields of expertise are:

 You'll spend your first year in the 'home' institution.
 You'll gain a solid understanding in the fundamentals of women's and gender studies by completing all core modules in the first semester.
 You’ll also complete 60 credits of option modules across the year, totalling 120 credits.

 You'll spend either one or two semesters in your selected partner institution - the 'mobility' institution.
 You'll take 60 credits of option modules at your mobility institution in the third semester, choosing from a range of modules offered by your mobility institution.

 These are the modules that are currently available to students who have chosen York as their mobility institution.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 You may return to your home institution in the fourth semester to complete your final dissertation (60 credits).
 The dissertation should be 20,000 to 30,000 words long, and will be jointly supervised by the home and mobility institutions.
 Alternatively, you may choose to remain at the partner institution.
 The dissertation may be written in any of the three official languages of instruction (English, Spanish and Italian), depending on which is your home university for your dissertation.

 |Full-time (2 years)

-Fees are set by the GEMMA consortium.
-The fees listed above include a part-waiver intended for self-funded students.
+Fees are set by the GEMMA consortium (gender.ceu.edu).
+These fees include a part-waiver intended for self-funded students.
 If you receive external funding, actual fees may differ.
 This fee stated is for the York-based year.
 Students on a Tier 4 Visa are not currently permitted to study part-time at York.